ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 Notes:

+- All events only relate to one (1) player
 - All events inherit from `BaseEvent`
 - All events implement the `parse_event` method.
 This is the only public method events implement
 - All events are strictly self-contained.
 They should **NOT** be mutated from outside the event object itself